Dion Global Solutions Ltd.

 DETAILS OF SUBSIDIARIES / JOINT VENTURES / ASSOCIATES COMPANIES

-PERFORMANCE AND FINANCIAL POSITION OF EACH OF THE SUBSIDIARIES.
-ASSOCIATES AND JOINTVENTURE COMPANIES
+PERFORMANCE AND FINANCIAL POSITION OF EACH OF THE SUBSIDIARIES ASSOCIATES AND JOINTVENTURE COMPANIES

-In terms of Section 129(3) of the Companies Act 2013 (Act) a separatestatement containing the salient features of the financial statement of Companyssubsidiaries in Form AOC - 1 is attached to the Consolidated Financial Statements of the Company.
-Thesaid statement contains a report on the performance and financial position ofeach of the subsidiaries included in the ConsolidatedFinancial Statement and hence is not repeated here for the sake of brevity.
+In terms of Section 129(3) of the Act read with Rule 5 of the Companies (Accounts)Rules 2014 (as amended) a separate statement containing the salient features of thefinancial statement of Company's subsidiaries associates and joint ventures companies inForm AOC 1 is attached to the Consolidated Financial Statements of the Company.
+Thesaid statement contains a report on the performance and financial position of each of thesubsidiaries associate and joint ventures companies included in the ConsolidatedFinancial Statement and hence is not repeated here for the sake of brevity.

-The Company will provide a copy of separate annual financial statements in respect ofeach of its subsidiaries to any shareholderof the Company who asks for it and the said financial statements will also be kept open for inspection at the registered office of theCompany and that of subsidiary.
+The Company will provide a copy of separate audited or unaudited financialstatementsas the case may be as prepared in respect of each of its subsidiaries to any shareholderof the Company who asks for it and the said financial statements will also be kept openfor inspection during normal business hours at the registered office of the Company.

 CONSOLIDATED FINANCIAL STATEMENTS

-Pursuant to Regulation 34 of the Listing Regulations and Section 129 of the ActConsolidated Financial Statements of the Company and all its subsidiaries duly audited by theStatutory Auditors of the Company is published in this Annual Report.
-TheConsolidated Financial Statements are prepared in terms of the Accounting Standards as perCompanies (Accounting Standard) Rules 2006 and referred to in Sections 129 & 133 ofthe Act.
+Pursuant to Regulation 34 of the Listing Regulations and Section 129 of the ActConsolidated Financial Statements of the Company and its subsidiaries duly audited by theStatutory Auditors of the Company are provided in this Annual Report.

 PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

-All Related Party Transactions are placed before the Audit Committee for approval asrequired under Regulation 23 of the Listing Regulations.
+All Related Party transactions are placed before the Audit Committee for approval asrequired under Regulation 23 of the Listing Regulations.
 Prior omnibus approval of theAudit Committee is obtained for the transactions which are of a foreseen and repetitivenature.
 A statement giving details of all related party transactions entered into pursuantto the omnibus approval so granted is placed before the Audit Committee for their reviewon a quarterly basis.

-The policy on Related Party Transactions as approved by the Board is uploaded on theCompanys website and can be accessed through the link: http://investors.dionglobal.com/pdf/policv/Related-Partv-Transactions-Policv.pdf
+The policy on Related Party Transactions as approved by the Board has been uploadedon the Company's website and can be accessed through the link: http://investors.dionglobal.com/Policies-Codes.aspx.

 None of the Directors has any pecuniary relationship or transaction vis-a-vis theCompany except to the extent of sitting fees paid to them.